jsphweid/fftFlipBook/README.md

  - ~~produces fft image with what is currently in buffer~~
  - ~~dropzone...~~
  - ~~UI looks decent~~
+ - confirm that you can plug this in another app as a package

 ### The Nice features to have
  - stereo (process both channels, but an easier idea would be to simply mix them down first as an MVP)